 One of the biggest football events held on the island each year is the Georgia-Florida Frat Bash at Omni Amelia Island Plantation Resort.

-An annual tradition the night before the big game, the Frat Bash includes food, open bar and a partying bunch of folks congregating at Amelia Island’s largest oceanfront resort.
+An annual tradition the night before the big game, the Frat Bash includes food, open bar and a partying bunch congregating at Amelia Island’s largest oceanfront resort.
 A local favorite, The Swingin’ Medallions often play this event.